GamePowerX/kekupload-server/docs/api/routes/create.md

 <h2><a href="#">POST ~/c/{extension}</a></h2>

 Create a new upload stream which you can upload to.
-See [workflow](../workflow) for more information.
+See <a href="../workflow">workflow</a> for more information.

 ## Params